Lakers, Thunder meet, look to rise in standings

 When the Los Angeles Lakers and Oklahoma City Thunder faced off most recently three weeks ago, Lakers superstar LeBron James became the NBA’s all-time leading scorer.

-The Lakers will be without James when the teams meet Wednesday night in Oklahoma City.
+The Lakers will be without James, Anthony Davis and D’Angelo Russell when the teams meet Wednesday night in Oklahoma City.

 The Lakers enter Wednesday’s game one game out of a play-in spot.
 The Thunder are a half-game behind the Lakers.